|

 “Collaboration is all.
 I come from a background of dance and visual art and in my work with designers, my desire is to ignite the fire of confluent imaginations.
 Out of that union must come the space for the ultimate alchemy – the actors’ process.
 I’m there to safeguard story, yes, but beyond that, to help the artists, and therefore myself, defeat the limitations of fear. – GINA WILKINSON |

-A prize of $2,500 will be awarded to each finalist artists.
+A prize of $5,000 will be awarded to each finalist artist.

 Past nominated artists are encouraged to re-apply.